 We strive to generate and circulate innovative conversations and analysis through supporting cutting-edge research on gender-based violence by UA faculty, staff, and students.
 We also envision collaborating with campus partners to develop a research-to-practice model for violence prevention and response, as well as working with community partners to strengthen gender-based violence prevention efforts in greater Tucson.

 We work with faculty to integrate discussions of gender-based violence into the classroom through providing content expertise, curriculum development, and a new matching grant initiative through the Student Faculty Interaction program.
-We also envision helping to create career pathways for students through internships and opportunities to engage and collaborate with experts in the field.
+We also help to create career pathways for students through internships and opportunities to engage and collaborate with experts in the field.